Consumers are becoming more aware and concerned about the dangers that even minute quantities of chemicals may cause.

 - endocrine-related cancers (breast, endometrial, ovarian, prostate, testicular and thyroid)

-- earlier onset of breast development in young girls, which is a risk factor for breast cancer
+- earlier onset of breast development in young girls, which is a risk factor for breast cancer, obesity and type-2 diabetes.

-Endocrine disorders have also been observed in animals, wild and domestic.
-Studies have confirmed EDCs as the cause of many, although not all, of these disorders, and in some cases can account for their increase.
+Studies have confirmed EDCs as the cause of many, although not all, of these disorders - and in some cases can account for their increase.
+Endocrine disorders have also been observed in wild and domestic animals.

 Who is most vulnerable to the effects of EDCs?